DZRJ-DTV: Analog-to-digital transition

 In 2015, Solar Entertainment supplied its DTV channels through the new platform.
 During its initial test, Solar placed both SBN and RJTV in its DWCP-TV digital signal on channel 22.
 For unknown reasons, the transmitter's encryption system was activated throughout its run, making two of the station's subchannels receivable only on set-top boxes with this capability.
 The technical issue was fixed by September 25, 2017.

-Around the last quarter of 2017, Solar launched a second test transmission signal (on behalf of RJTV) on channel 30, although it remained sharing transmitter facilities with SBN.
+Around the last quarter of 2017, Solar launched a second test transmission signal thru partner company Byers Communications (on behalf of RJTV) on channel 30, also using the facilities of SBN.
 However, RJTV announced in May 2018 that the station's analog signal would be shut down after 2nd Avenue programming closed down.

 DZRJ-TV shut down its analog signal, over UHF channel 29, at 1:05 am of June 5, 2018.
-Its subchannels on digital channel 30, including the license, was returned immediately to Solar after the analog shutoff.
 The shutdown was rumored to be done at midnight of the same day after a short promo of 2nd Avenue's impending closure, but miscommunication on when to pull the plug resulted in the station to be shut off on its regular 1:00 am sign off.

+Byers, meanwhile, continued to operate the channel 30 signal, albeit removing the 2nd Avenue subchannel, until it became inactive in September 2019 as a result of Solar's halt in its Easy TV premium DTT service.

 Initially, the station would flash cut its digital signal on July 15, 2018, to the former analog channel; numerous delays in the logistics and installation of their brand-new digital TV transmitter postponed the station's initial transmission until the 1st quarter of 2019.
 On January 3, 2019, RJTV made a flash cut sequence on its digital signal for post-transition operations, yet technical modifications were made to address audio issues with several integrated TV sets, mobile DTVs, and digital set-top box devices.
-Currently, DZRJ-DTV started broadcasting digitally with first 3 channels, the main RJTV channel the Oras ng Himala channel, DZRJ RadioVision (now Radyo Bandido TV) and Rock of Manila TV (now RJ Rock TV).
+Currently, DZRJ-DTV started broadcasting digitally with first 3 channels, the main RJTV channel, the Oras ng Himala channel (now Timeless TV), DZRJ RadioVision (now Radyo Bandido TV) and Rock of Manila TV (later RJ Rock TV and now Rock MNL).
 The subchannels of TV Shop Philippines and TV Maria have commenced on 2nd Quarter of 2020.